 Possible side effects include:

-- blurry vision
+- blurred vision

-Taking anticholinergics with alcohol or taking too many anticholinergics can result in overdose symptoms, such as:
+Taking too many anticholinergics can result in

 Anticholinergics are medications that block the action of acetylcholine, a type of neurotransmitter.
 As a result, they stop involuntary muscle movements and various bodily functions.